Wood-burning stove: Hardwood or softwood

 Firewood is usually measured and traded by volume or mass.
 In English-speaking countries not fully metric it is often measured in cords.
+A face cord is 4' x 8' x the length of the log (usually 16 to 18 inches).
+A full cord is 4'x4'x8'.
 When purchasing, cutting, or collecting firewood, it is good to be aware of the difference between hardwood and softwood.
 Both hardwood and softwood have similar energy contents by mass, but not by volume.
 In other words, a piece of hardwood would usually be heavier and have more available energy than the same sized piece of softwood.
 Hardwoods, derived from trees such as oak and ash, may burn at a slower rate, resulting in sustained output.
 Many softwoods are derived from conifers, which are fast growing and may burn at a faster rate.
 This is one reason why softwood pellets (for pellet stoves) are popular.

 The primary advantage of hardwoods is that they tend to contain more potential energy than the same volume of a softwood, thus increasing the amount of potential heat that can be stacked into one stoveload.
 Hardwood tends to form and maintain a bed of hot coals, which release lower amounts of heat for a long time.
 Hardwoods are ideal for long, low burns, especially in stoves with a poor ability to sustain a low burn, or in mild weather when high heat output is not required.

 Softwoods, in contrast, tend to burn hot and fast with little coaling.
 They may leave less ash than hardwoods.
 Softwoods are ideal for fast, hot burns.
 They produce excellent heat and do not fill the stove with coals, a frequent problem for those pushing their hardwood-fired stoves hard to get the maximum possible heat out of them.

 Not all hardwoods have a higher potential energy content than all softwoods.
 Wood varies by species and even individual trees (a tree with many years of slow growth will have a higher BTU content than a tree of the same species and same size than a tree with a few years of rapid growth).
 Osage orange, also known as hedge, is perhaps the highest-BTU wood that is common in North America.

 Many softwoods will season (dry) much more quickly than many hardwoods.
 For example, pine that has been cut, split, stacked and topcovered will usually be ready to burn in one year; oak may be expected to take three years under the same conditions.